Hablamos Español Insurance Companies We Work With

 What it does

-Business income coverage replaces the revenue you lose during a covered closure and helps cover the fixed expenses that continue whether you are open or not, rent, loan payments, key staff.
-Extra expense coverage goes further, paying the costs of reopening sooner, like temporary equipment or a temporary location.
-For a thin-margin business, this is what turns a closure into a recoverable event rather than a fatal one.
+Business income coverage can replace the revenue you lose during a covered closure and help cover the fixed expenses that continue whether you are open or not, rent, loan payments, key staff.
+Extra expense coverage goes further, aimed at the costs of reopening sooner, like temporary equipment or a temporary location.
+For a thin-margin business, this is what can turn a closure into a recoverable event rather than a fatal one.

 The two things that decide if it is enough